eecs110/spring2020/pages/_assignments/hw3.md

 ## Part 2: Implement your "make_creature" function
 Once you are satisfied with your animal concept, create a `make_creature` function, inside of `creature.py`, using any combination of shapes (points, lines, polygons, rectangles, ovals, etc.).
 Feel free to use the `make_circle` and `make_oval` functions that you already implemented in homework 2.
 Also feel free to use any of the code in `warm_up.py`.

-> **Tips**:
+**Tips**:
-> 1. Again, keep it simple (we recommend anywhere between 4-8 shapes)!
+1. Keep it simple (we recommend anywhere between 4-8 shapes)!
 You can always add more functionality later.
-> 2. Make only one or two changes at a time and then test out those changes by running your `main.py` file.
+2. Make only one or two changes at a time and then test out those changes by running your `main.py` file.
 This makes things easier to debug.

 Once your function successfully draws the creature that you sketched (in Part 2), you will start adding positional and keyword parameters.
 There is already 1 positional parameter, canvas, used in the sample `make_creature` function.
 You will add to this:

-{:.checkbox-list}
 * <span class="hw">ALREADY DONE FOR YOU</span>  A positional (required) parameter, `canvas`, which will be a reference to your canvas object from main.py.
 * A positional (required) parameter, `center`, specifying the x-y position of the center of your creature (should be a tuple).
 * A keyword (optional) parameter, `primary_color` specifying the primary color of the creature.
 In the case of the bear, this is the face color.
 Remember, optional parameters require default values.